 Sir Douglas Flint, the UK’s Special Envoy to the Belt and Road Initiative (BRI), will be among the speakers at the upcoming Asia House conference exploring the UK’s post-Brexit approach to the Beijing-backed infrastructure programme.

-Given its enormous scale and reach, numerous governments and businesses have established strategies specifically designed to capture the value or manage the impacts of the BRI.
-For the UK, the BRI stakes are very high.
-Not only are many countries deemed of key strategic importance to the UK being heavily impacted, the BRI is also factoring into wider geopolitical rivalries.
-With Brexit on the horizon, it is more important than ever for the UK government to explore bilateral or multilateral avenues to develop a coherent and forward-looking BRI strategy.
+Given its extensive scale and reach, numerous governments and businesses have established strategies specifically designed to capture the value or manage the impacts of the BRI.
+For the UK, the BRI stakes are very high: not only are many countries deemed of key strategic importance to the UK being heavily impacted, the BRI is also influencing wider geopolitical rivalries.
+As the UK leaves the EU, it will be more important than ever for the UK government to explore bilateral or multilateral avenues to develop a coherent and forward-looking BRI strategy.

 Sir Douglas Flint, Chairman of Standard Life Aberdeen and the UK’s Special Envoy to the Belt and Road Initiative